 The Importance of Validating Vendor Data

-Analyzing vendor data is an essential component to maintaining the integrity of an organization’s service and product offerings.
+Analyzing vendor data is an essential component to optimizing vendor management and maintaining the integrity of an organization’s service and product offerings.

 Vendor data ages quickly.
 Businesses may be renamed, relocated, acquired, or face a change in procurement staff.
 These changes affect an estimated 30 to 40% of the data in your vendor database each year1.
 To prevent incomplete, inaccurate, and duplicate records, it’s important to create procedural outlines for maintaining your supplier database.
 There are many reasons why you should validate your data.